 The modeling and forecasting of landings using statistical models fit to annual and seasonal catch time series has long been performed in fisheries research on many species (Cohen & Stone, 1987; Farmer & Froeschke, 2015; Georgakarakos, Doutsoubas, & Valavanis, 2006; Hanson, Vaughan, & Narayan, 2006; Lawer, 2016; Lloret, Lleonart, & Sole, 2000; Mendelssohn, 1981; Nobel & Sathianandan, 1991; Prista, Diawara, Costa, & Jones, 2011; Stergiou & Christou, 1996), including oil sardines (Srinath, 1998; Venugopalan & Srinath, 1998).
 These models can be used to identity variables correlated with catch fluctuations and to provide landings forecasts, which are useful for fishery managers and the fishing industry.
 For example, catch forecasts that exceed the permitted limits can prompt the setting of or warning about seasonal fishery closures (Farmer & Froeschke, 2015).
 The annual Gulf and Atlantic menhaden landings forecast produced by the National Oceanic and Atmospheric Administration (NOAA) Fisheries, based on a multiple regression model, has been used for the last 45 years for planning in the industry, among fishers, fish sellers and buyers, businesses providing fishery gear, and banks providing financing (Hanson et al., 2006; Schaaf, Sykes, & Chapoton, 1975).

-As this study was conducted to understand drivers of landings variability, the assumption of a close relationship between landings and abundance was not required.
+As this study was conducted to understand drivers of landings variability, the assumption of a close relationship between landings and abundance was not required; we are not modeling abundance rather catch.
 However, Indian oil sardine landings are often assumed to reflect total abundance for species- and fishery-specific reasons (cf. Kripa et al., 2018).
 The ring seine was introduced in this fishery in the 1980s, but widespread mechanization of the fleet is a very recent development.
 Fishers with small boats have limited ability to target stock, at least not to the degree that landings remain constant as stock declines, as seen with a large, mobile, highly mechanized fleet.
 As the fishery is unregulated, except for brief closure during the monsoon months, landings are not affected by area closures or catch limits.
 Finally, the fishery is dispersed along the entire coastline, rather than being focused from a few large ports.
-Thus, while landings need not be a tight index of biomass for our purposes, this relationship can be assumed to be strong for many reasons.
+Thus, while landings need not be a tight index of abundance for our purposes, this relationship can be assumed to be strong for many reasons.

-Estimation of the Indian oil sardine’s historical biomass is not possible.
-Length- and age-structured models (e.g., for virtual population analyses) that produce biomass estimates cannot be constructed due to the lack of effort and catch-at-age information for the fishery.
-The available long-term effort data are indirect (i.e., fishery boat composition at multiyear intervals), and estimates of the numbers of trips and hours fishing are available for only a few recent years, and are approximate due to the diversity of fishery vessels and to sampling constraints.
+The available long-term effort data are indirect (i.e., fishery boat composition at multiyear intervals), and estimates of the numbers of trips and hours fishing are available for only a few recent years and are approximate due to the diversity of fishery vessels and to sampling constraints.
 Nonetheless, the number and size of boats involved in the fishery have been increasing.
 Oil sardines are caught primarily by ring seines, different sizes of which are used on traditional small boats and large mechanized ships (Das & Edwin, 2018).
 Since 1985, the ring seine fishery has expanded steadily in terms of horsepower, boat size, and net length.
 Concern about overfishing has been spurred by recent (post-2015) oil sardine declines (Kripa et al., 2018).
-Steadily increasing effort is assumed to have increased landings, at least prior to 2015.
-We used an autoregressive base catch model to capture smooth landing trends due to increased effort (or multiyear changes in biomass).
+We used an autoregressive base catch model to capture smooth landing trends due to increased effort (or multiyear changes in biomass), and environmental covariates are used to explain variation that cannot be explained by this base model.

 1.2 Study area